YiqinYang/ICQ/README.md

 ```
 ## Note
 + If you have any questions, please contact me: yangyiqi19@mails.tsinghua.edu.cn.
-+ The implementation in multi-agent tasks is based on PyMARL and SMAC codebases which are open-sourced.
++ The implementation of the following methods can also be found in this codebase, which are finished by the authors of [PyMARL](https://github.com/oxwhirl/pymarl):